Iowa court: Abortion not protected by state constitution

 Friday’s ruling comes amid expectations that the U.S. Supreme Court will overturn the landmark Roe v.
 Wade decision that legalized abortion nationwide.
-Then Iowa lawmakers could ban abortion in the state without completing the lengthy process of amending the state constitution.
+If that happens, Iowa lawmakers could ban abortion without completing the lengthy process of amending the state constitution.

 People are also reading…